 At the Aquarium

-Our halfmoon were collected in local waters under a permit issued by the California Department of Fish and Wildlife.
+Our halfmoon fish were collected in local waters under a permit issued by the California Department of Fish and Wildlife.
+They live in the Honda Blue Cavern exhibit.

 Vancouver Island, British Columbia to the Gulf of California, Baja, California.
 Most common south of Point Conception and especially Morro Bay and around the Channel Islands.